Privacy policy

 3. On what legal ground(s) do we process your personal data

-CERT-EU collects and processes data to contribute to the security of the ICT infrastructure of all Union institutions, bodies and agencies by helping to prevent, detect, mitigate and respond to cyber-attacks and by acting as their cyber-security information exchange and incident response coordination hub.
+CERT-EU collects and processes data to contribute to the security of the ICT infrastructure of all Union institutions, bodies, offices and agencies by helping to prevent, detect, handle, mitigate, respond and recover from cybersecurity incidents and by acting as their cyber-security information exchange and incident response coordination hub.

 CERT-EU does not focus on processing any special categories of data falling under Art.
 10(1) or sensitive data falling under Art.
 11. However, if this data is involved in a cybersecurity incident handled by CERT-EU, it will be processed manually as part of the incident investigation, including to establish whether a data breach has taken place.